 Issue: The Adobe Reader installer can have trouble working behind some proxy server environments.

-Issue: Antivirus software from vendors like Comodo, Jiangmin, and Rising incorrectly identify the Adobe Reader installer as malware.
+Issue: Antivirus software from vendors like Comodo, Jiangmin, and Rising incorrectly identifies the Adobe Reader installer as malware.
 False reports from these vendors include “TrojWare.Win32.Trojan.Agent.Gen,” “Trojan/JmGeneric.bcy,” and “Suspicious.”
 Users also report “Failed to Initialize” errors and the installer getting quarantined.

 Workaround: Antivirus software vendors and service providers are addressing this issue so that the Adobe Reader installer is recognized as legitimate.
-Ensure that your antivirus signatures are up-to-date.
+Ensure that your antivirus signatures are up to date.

 Make sure that your system meets the minimum system requirements.

 Note: Microsoft Windows 7 requires Adobe Reader 9.2 or later.